-The ADuC831 is a fully integrated 247 kSPS data acquisition system incorporating a high performance self-calibrating multichannel 12-bit ADC, dual 12-bit DACs, and programmable 8-bit MCU on a single chip.
+The ADuC832 is a complete smart transducer front end, integrating a high performance self-calibrating multichannel 12-bit ADC, dual 12-bit DACs, and programmable 8-bit MCU on a single chip.

-The microcontroller core is an 8052, and therefore 8051instruction-set compatible with 12 core clock periods per machine cycle.
+The device operates from a 32 kHz crystal with an on-chip PLL generating a high frequency clock of 16.77 MHz.
+This clock is, in turn, routed through a programmable clock divider from which the MCU core clock operating frequency is generated.
+The microcontroller core is an 8052 and therefore 8051 instruction set compatible with 12 core clock periods per machine cycle.
 62 kBytes of nonvolatile Flash/EE program memory are provided on-chip.
-Four kBytes of nonvolatile Flash/EE data memory, 256 bytes RAM and 2 kBytes of extended RAM are also integrated on-chip.
+4 kBytes of nonvolatile Flash/EE data memory, 256 bytes RAM, and 2 kBytes of extended RAM are also integrated on-chip.

-The ADuC831 also incorporates additional analog functionality with two 12-bit DACs, power supply monitor, and a band gap reference.
-On-chip digital peripherals include two 16-bit $\Sigma$ - $\Delta$ DACs, dual output 16-bit PWM, watchdog timer, time interval counter, three timers/counters, Timer 3 for baud rate generation and serial I/O ports (IC, SPI and UART).
+The ADuC832 also incorporates additional analog functionality with two 12-bit DACs, power supply monitor, and a band gap reference.
+On-chip digital peripherals include two 16-bit Σ - Δ DACs, dual output 16-bit PWM, watchdog timer, time interval counter, three timers/counters, Timer 3 for baud rate generation, and serial I/O ports (SPI, I2C, and UART)

-On-chip factory firmware supports in-circuit serial download and debug modes (via UART), as well as single-pin emulation mode via the EA pin.
-The ADuC831 is supported by QuickStartTM and QuickStart Plus development systems featuring low cost software and hardware development tools.
-A functional block diagram of the ADuC831 is shown above with a more detailed block diagram shown in Figure 1.
+On-chip factory firmware supports in-circuit serial download and debug modes (via UART) as well as single-pin emulation mode via the EA pin.
+The ADuC832 is supported by QuickStartTM and OuickStart Plus development systems featuring low cost software and hardware development tools.
+A functional block diagram of the ADuC832 is shown above with a more detailed block diagram shown in Figure 1.

-The part is specified for 3 V and 5 V operation over the extended industrial temperature range, and is available in a 52-lead plastic quad flatpack package and in a 56-lead chip scale package.
+The part is specified for 3 V and 5 V operation over the extended industrial temperature range and is available in a 52-lead plastic quad flatpack package and a 56-lead chip scale package.

 One Technology Way, P.O.
 Box 9106, Norwood, MA 02062-9106, U.S.A.
-Tel: 781/329-4700 www.analog.com Fax: 781/326-8703 © Analog Devices, Inc., 2002.
+Tel: 781/329-4700 www.analog.com

+Fax: 781/326-8703 © Analog Devices, Inc., 2002.
 All rights reserved.